Following a long-time as well as fruitful collaboration, Philipp Ahmann has become Chief Conductor of Leipzig's MDR Radio Choir in January 2020.

-From 2008 to 2018, he was chief conductor of the NDR Radio Choir in Hamburg and, in addition, led prestigious orchestras specialising on "early music" and ensembles for "New Music", including the AKAMUS Berlin, B'Rock, Bell'arte Salzburg, Concerto con Anima, Concerto Cologne, Le Concert Lorrain, and the Elbipolis Barock Orchestra Hamburg, Raschèr Saxophone Quartet, Ensemble Resonanz, Fabergé-Quintett, Gürzenich-Orchester Cologne, MDR Sinfonieorchester and NDR Radiophilharmonie, as well as the Rundfunkchor Berlin, Dutch Radio Choir, WDR Rundfunkchor and SWR Vokalensemble.
+From 2008 to 2018, he was chief conductor of the NDR Radio Choir in Hamburg and, in addition, led prestigious orchestras specialising on "early music" and ensembles for "New Music", including the AKAMUS Berlin, B'Rock, Bell'arte Salzburg, Concerto con Anima, Concerto Köln, Le Concert Lorrain, the Elbipolis Barock Orchestra Hamburg, Holland Baroque and the Nederlandse Bachverenigung, Raschèr Saxophone Quartet, Ensemble Resonanz, Fabergé-Quintett, Gürzenich-Orchester Cologne, MDR Sinfonieorchester and NDR Radiophilharmonie, as well as the Rundfunkchor Berlin, Dutch Radio Choir, WDR Rundfunkchor, SWR Vokalensemble and RIAS Kammerchor.
 Productions with the Bigband "Spielvereinigung Sued", NDR Bigband and the NDR Brass bear witness to the conductor's versatility.

 Philipp Ahmann has been acclaimed not only for exploring a cappella repertoire from every musical period but also for his interpretation of oratorio works of oratorio works ranging from Baroque to contemporary.
 His vast repertoire encompasses besides numerous works by Bach, Handel, and Telemann as well as works of the French, Italian and Salzburg Baroque, the key works of the Viennese Classic and the romantic period, such as Haydn's "The Seasons", Mendelssohn's "Paulus" and "Elijah", Mozart's "Requiem" as well as Berlioz' "L'enfance du Christ", and, furthermore, many works of the modern era.